MysteryCoder456/AstroRockets/README.md

   1. Install the Python 3 Interpreter from <https://www.python.org/>.
   2. Go to Command Prompt/Terminal on your computer and enter "pip install pygame".
-  3. Then go to the folder you want to install it in using Command Prompt/Terminal, and enter `git clone https://github.com/MysteryCoder456/AstroRockets.git` or download a zip of the project.
+  3. Then go to the folder you want to install it in using Command Prompt/Terminal, and enter `git clone https://github.com/MysteryCoder456/AstroRockets.git` or download a zip of the project and extract it.

 **If you get any errors please tell me in the Issues tab.**